 Hempfield bicyclist remains in jail but faces 2 fewer charges

-The Hempfield bicyclist who has been in jail for about year as he awaits trial on eight separate cases in which he is charged with being a traffic nuisance has secured one court victory.
+The Hempfield bicyclist who has been in jail for about a year as he awaits trial on eight separate cases in which he is charged with being a traffic nuisance has secured one court victory.

 David Smith, 57, was accused of threatening staff in 2015 at a local district judge's office by carrying a rock and a small knife.